 - If the square footage of your rebuilt home is greater than it was before the disaster, your property taxes will increase.
 Your property taxes might also rise if the exterior of the rebuilt home is of higher quality construction and materials than the home it replaced.

-If disaster-related expenses are making it difficult for you to pay your property taxes, you may be eligible to split your property tax payments into 4 equal interest-free installments.
+If disaster-related expenses are making it difficult for you to pay your property taxes, you may be eligible to split your property tax payments into four equal interest-free installments.
 Requirements:

 - The property must be in a declared disaster area (state or federal) that has been damaged as a direct result of the disaster.

-- The property must be your residence homestead or used for residential purposes with less than 5 dwelling units.
+- The property must be your residence and homestead or used for residential purposes with fewer than five dwelling units.

 - The installment payments apply to property taxes assessed before the first anniversary of the disaster.